JuliaQUBO/ToQUBO.jl/docs/src/manual/2-model.md

 compiler cannot infer a safe coefficient for that form automatically.
 See [Constraint Penalty Methods](@ref) for the settings and an example.

+The optimizer accepts scalar affine and scalar quadratic constraints with `<=`, `>=`, and `==` bounds.
+It also accepts `SOS1` constraints and MOI indicator constraints whose inner scalar constraint is affine or quadratic and uses one of those same bound sets.
+Indicator constraints may activate on either zero or one.

 ### Linear Constraints

 ```julia